Ky-Want/fs-journal/quizzes/week06.md

 **1.** What is the entrypoint of an application?
 <!-- enter you answer in the space below -->
 ```
+main.js
 ```
 **2.** What is the difference between a vue `component` and `page`?
 <!-- enter you answer in the space below -->
 ```
+Vue components are written as a combination of JavaScript objects that manage the app's data and an HTML-based template syntax that maps to the underlying DOM structure,
+while a page
 ```
 **3.** What feature of Vue can be used to repeat an element using a collection of data?
 <!-- enter you answer in the space below -->